-The Fund commits to a minimum rate of 20% per sector by application of the Best-In-Class filter described above.
+The Fund commits to a minimum rate of 20% per sector by application of the machine Learning process described above.

 What is the policy to assess good governance practices of the investee companies?

 The Fund invests in companies that follow good governance principles as per Ossiam's Good Governance Policy.
 As such, investee companies must: